Short URL for this page:

 Resuming Thursday (noting that the Clinton story delay at Campello, reported here, also delayed timely keeping of this diary) —

 I wasn't expecting too much from the so‑called Fonti del Clitunno, so‑called because the actual springs are on the other side of the Flaminia; it's a very small patch of artificially maintained greenery after all: but in fact it's a beautiful restful place, and it really is the water to take center stage, absolutely crystal clear, with blue things shining on the bottom; and plants like in an aquarium.
-Withal, a nice example of landscaping, mostly poplar; interestingly the occasional weeping willow are not native, and seem to owe their presence here to a relative of Napoleon's, a Count of Campello, who introduced commemorative saules napoléoniens!
+Withal, a nice example of landscaping, mostly poplar; interestingly the occasional weeping willow are not native, and seem to owe their presence here to a relative of Napoleon's, a Count of Campello, who introduced commemorative saules napoléoniens!a

 An oval pond about 80 meters across; in it, a small island on which there is a small gnarled tree.
 The entire scene is one of leaves (mostly willow-trees) and water.
 It is the celebrated Fonti del Clitunno in Umbria, known to the Romans as the Fontes Clitumni, considered one of the great beauty spots of Italy.